-- market-priced options to purchase shares of common stock, which may be non-statutory stock options or incentive stock options under the Internal Revenue Code (the "Code"); - stock appreciation rights, which give the holder the right to receive, in cash or stock, the difference between the fair market value per share of common stock on the date of exercise over the fair market value per share of common stock on the date of grant; - restricted stock, which is a grant of shares that are subject to restrictions on transferability and subject to forfeiture on terms set by the Compensation Committee; - restricted stock units, which represent the right to receive shares of common stock (or an equivalent value in cash or other property) in the future, based upon the attainment of stated vesting or performance criteria; - deferred stock units, which represent the vested right to receive shares of common stock (or an equivalent value in cash or other property) in the future; - performance awards, which are payable in cash or stock upon the attainment of specified performance goals; - dividend and interest equivalents, which entitle the participant to payments (or an equivalent value payable in stock or other property) equal to, in the case of dividend equivalents, any dividends paid on the shares of stock underlying an award, or, in the case of interest equivalents, a stated rate of return on the value of an outstanding award; - other stock-based awards in the discretion of the Compensation Committee, including unrestricted stock grants; and - · cash awards.
+- market-priced options to purchase shares of common stock, which may be non-statutory stock options or incentive stock options under the Internal Revenue Code (the "Code"); - stock appreciation rights, which give the holder the right to receive, in cash or stock, the difference between the fair market value per share of common stock on the date of exercise over the fair market value per share of common stock on the date of grant; - restricted stock, which is a grant of shares that are subject to restrictions on transferability and subject to forfeiture on terms set by the Compensation Committee; - restricted stock units, which represent the right to receive shares of common stock (or an equivalent value in cash or other property) in the future, based upon the attainment of stated vesting or performance criteria; - deferred stock units, which represent the vested right to receive shares of common stock (or an equivalent value in cash or other property) in the future; - performance awards, which are payable in cash or stock upon the attainment of specified performance goals; - dividend and interest equivalents, which entitle the participant to payments (or an equivalent value payable in stock or other property) equal to, in the case of dividend equivalents, any dividends paid on the shares of stock underlying an award, or, in the case of interest equivalents, a stated rate of return on the value of an outstanding award; - · other stock-based awards in the discretion of the Compensation Committee, including unrestricted stock grants; and - cash awards

 Shares Available for Awards.
-Under the Plan, and subject to stockholder approval of the amendment described herein, a total of 3,251,548 shares of common stock are authorized for the grant of awards under the Plan, of which awards, including Full Value Awards, for an aggregate of approximately 2,586,006 shares of common stock were outstanding as of May 9, 2014, (after giving effect to Full Value Award share counting hereinafter described).
-The 665,533 shares of common stock available for issuance under the Plan will be in a "fungible pool" with shares subject to Full-Value Awards counted against this limit as 1.22 shares, and any shares subject to any other type of award to be counted against this limit as one share for every one share granted.
+Under the Plan, and subject to stockholder approval of the amendment described herein, a total of 1,729,509 shares of common stock are authorized for the future grant of awards under the Plan, which shares will be in a "fungible pool" with shares subject to Full-Value Awards counted against this limit as 1.22 shares, and any shares subject to any other type of award to be counted against this limit as one share for every one share granted.